Role and Contribution of Public Interest Directors in Financial Institutions: Discussion (Continued)

 [Deputy Peter Mathews: ] This would mean the promissory notes could be torn up.
 In the case of AIB - and the Bank of Ireland may be too foggy-headed at the moment to articulate it - it can do it.
-AIB can articulate that for the triangle of banks - the two big remainder banks and Permanent TSB as a smaller add on - to get the indigenous national economy going, there will be a need to write off debts for households and businesses which are otherwise viable but are smothered in legacy debt which weighs down their existing good businesses.
+AIB can articulate that for the triangle of banks - the two big remaining banks and Permanent TSB as a smaller add-on - to get the indigenous national economy going.
+There will be a need to write off debts for households and businesses which are otherwise viable but are smothered in legacy debt which weighs down their existing good businesses.
 This would enable them to get off the ground.

 Dr. Michael Somers: Allied Irish Banks has issued a statement saying that it will fully co-operate.

 Deputy Peter Mathews: Yes, but I am saying to spread that and make it contagious.

 Dr. Michael Somers: We deal with what we can.
 Obviously, we have no influence over the other banks but certainly our intention is that this should work properly.
 We have no interest in seeing people being slung out of houses or anything like that.

 In my last job, when we were trying to invest some of the pension fund, a property company in the United States told us about repossessions of houses there, which was a disaster.
 First of all, people did not want to buy the houses and by the time they paid for maintenance and insurance, they reckoned they got back about 40% of what the houses were worth.
 It is a disaster.